lextoumbourou/deep-q-network-mlx/README.md

 uv run main.py --mode train --env BeamRiderNoFrameskip-v4
 ```

 Looking at the loss curve, it seems to have stopped learning.
 I'll try a lower learning rate.
+Much better after doing that, but still 4x off the paper's score.
+Try remove frameskip.

 ### Breakout